 When BMW wanted to market its sustainable energy vehicle to millennials, it turned to Snapchat ads.
 The video below was formatted vertically to appeal to a younger audience and was translated to reach audiences all over the world.

-When Cosmopolitan collaborated with shoe brand Sperry, the Sperry video ad fit perfectly into Cosmopoliton’s Snapchat channel, giving it an organic feel and increasing viewership.
+When Cosmopolitan collaborated with shoe brand Sperry, the Sperry video ad fit perfectly into Cosmopoliton’s Snapchat channel, giving it an organic feel and increasing their overall viewership.
+They created a vertical version of this 30-second ad to fit tthe vertical channel.

 3. Taco Bell

-Taco Bell has seen frequent success with Snapchat ads.
+Taco Bell has seen frequent success with vertical ads.
 They’ve used vertical videos to introduce and promote new food creations, including the ad below for their spicy Diablo sauce.

 The numbers speak for themselves – vertical videos have disrupted the status quo and will only continue to grow as one of the most influential mediums of our time.